detjensrobert/homework-2020-fall/ps110/bill-of-rights/ps110-bill-of-rights-annotated.md

   The government shall have a Public Defenders office of attorneys for arrested citizens to use if they cannot afford or do not want to use a private attorney.

-- **Transparency**: Citizens have the right to know what the government is doing if it is in the public interest.
+- **Transparency**: Citizens shall have the right to know what the government is doing if it is in the public interest.

   #### Confict